-If you’re looking for the ultimate comfort food and potato recipe side dish, look no further than these Broccoli Cheddar Twice Baked Potatoes.
-They really do taste good with almost anything, including just a salad if that’s what you’re up for!
+If you’re looking for the ultimate comfort food and potato recipe side dish, look no further than these Baked Potatoes and Cheddar and Broccoli.

 Why You’ll Love this Recipe

 These Baked Potatoes and Broccoli are twice stuffed with cheddar cheese, and are a perfect side dish, or just by themselves.
 Eat these with a grilled steak or chicken breast, or with a salad.
 Some ideas for this would be a Lemon Shrimp Salad, or a Blackberry Goat Cheese Salad, Noodle Salad with Peanut Sauce, or just a simple Celery Salad with Hazelnuts.
 Start off with an easy app like goat cheese toasts and yum!

 More things to like about this recipe:

 - Broccoli cheese is a favorite flavor combination, and makes a delicious and simple side dish or main dish with a side salad.

 - This is a baked potato recipe that can be made ahead of time and prepped in a baking dish, ready when you need it!

 If you love fresh broccoli recipes, here’s my Favorite Broccoli Salad Recipe to try too.

 For the full recipe and list of ingredients, please scroll down to the recipe card below.

 - Russet Potatoes: They are the best variety for this recipe.
 Scrub them well with warm water before pricking them in several places with a fork and then on a baking sheet.